pMattheew/pMattheew/README.md

     <ul>
         <li><a href="https://pmattheew.github.io/site-bdourados">a website</a> with vanilla HTML, CSS and JavaScript (I'm remaking it with Angular and Tailwind) for publicizing the brand;</li>
         <li><a href="https://app-barbearia-dourados.vercel.app/tabs/pg/login">a mobile application</a> with Ionic Framework based in Angular for client fidelity;</li>
-        <li>a webservice API for conversation between the mobile application and the database in MySQL of the project;</li>
+        <li><a href="https://github.com/pmattheew/api-servicos-bdourados">a webservice API</a> in PHP w/ Laravel for conversation between the mobile application and the database in MySQL of the project;</li>
-        <li>and a system in C# with .NET Core for content management of the website and the mobile application.</li>
+        <li>and <a href="https://github.com/pmattheew/sys-bdourados">a system</a> in C# with .NET Core for content management of the website and the mobile application.</li>
     </ul>
   </section>
   <section align="center">